The Best 4 Days In London Itinerary

 Claudia in London

-How To Use This London Itinerary
+How To Use This 4 Days In London Itinerary

 Before getting to the details of what to see and do in 4 days in London, let me stress that this is a huge city with lots and lots of tourists, no matter the season.
 Booking attraction tickets in advance is usually a requirement – don’t worry, I will let you know when that’s necessary.
 I

-This itinerary is based on the assumption that you have 4 days in London – and 5 nights.
-Of course it is based on my experience, and my personal taste will definitely come across.
 You can swap some attractions with others that I don’t mention – if you are worried it may not make sense, let me know in the comments and I will tell you what I think about it.

 This 4 days in London itinerary includes a good mix of paid and free attractions.
 Place such as Camden Market and Oxford Street are not included because – you guessed it – I am not a fan and I feel they are now mostly tourist traps.